 Venture investing is one of the most inequitable forms of capital.
 Of the $58.8 billion dollars invested by US-based venture capitalists in 2015 alone, only 7% of that funding went to female entrepreneurs.
-In 2016, that number dropped to 2.5%, despite a the cultural spotlight on this problem.
+In 2016, that number dropped to—and has since hovered around—just over 2%, despite a the cultural spotlight on this problem.

 Access to venture capital is plagued by an enormous amount of gender bias.
 Investors evaluate men on vision and promise.
 Women, however, are judged on proven traction.

 We’ve seen firsthand the enormous challenges female entrepreneurs face when they try to raise capital — and at no time more so than the seed stage.
 Every day we see brilliant, tenacious women creating innovative, necessary companies but struggling to get them funded.
 For many, it is not uncommon to take more than 6 months and an upwards of 100 meetings to close their seed rounds or be forced to turn to alternative forms of funding that lock them out of the networks they need to grow.